Lumen Technologies: 2020 name change to Lumen

-Divestments
+2021 to present

 On August 3, 2021, Lumen announced it would sell its incumbent local exchange carrier (ILEC) operations in 20 states to Apollo Global Management for $7.5 billion.
 Lumen structured the deal to retain their infrastructure in urban and suburban areas which they still wanted to upgrade from copper to fiber and sell-off areas that they deemed unworthy of further investment.
 Lumen retained ILEC operations in 16 states, mostly the operations formerly served by Qwest.
 The sale closed in October 2022; the sold ILEC operations were rebranded as Brightspeed.

 Lumen has won multiple government contracts.
 Throughout 2021, it won a managed network service contract with United States Postal Service and a connectivity contract with US Army Recruiting and the US Navy Judge Advocate General Corps.

 The company continued to have difficulty generating profit in 2022.
 The executives divided the company into "Growth", "Nurture", "Harvest" sections, which correspond to high, low, and very-low/negative margins.
 The goal was to move customers from Nurture to Grow products and to sell off the Harvest products.
 Landline sales continued to fall but Lumen focused on growing the profitable fiber services.
 This led to the $2.7 billion sale of its Latin American business which was rebranded as Cirion.

 In 2023, a deal was signed with Colt Technology Services in which Lumen EMEA, its subsidiary serving the Europe, Middle East, and Africa enterprise markets, would be sold to Colt for $1.8 billion.
 The deal allows Lumen to continue serving multinational enterprise customers via Colt's infrastructure.

-In May 2025, Lumen announced an agreement to sell Quantum Fiber, with 95% of its mass markets consumer fiber business to AT&T, for $5.75 billion, expected to close in 2026.
+In May 2025, Lumen announced an agreement to sell 95% of Quantum Fiber, its mass markets consumer fiber business operating in 11 U.S. states, to AT&T for $5.75 billion.
+The sale closed on February 2, 2026, in which the service was rebranded to "Quantum Fiber from AT&T".

+In May 2026, Lumen announced it would be acquiring networking software company Alkira for $475 million.